backstage-technical-services/hub/docs/contributing/Development Workflow.md

    All new tickets must start with what's called "triage"; this is a process that someone must go through to determine what a ticket needs before it is ready to be worked on.
-It is quite common for the person reviewing the ticket to assign it to themselves.

-   This process is mostly driven by experience and so there is no hard-and-fast rule as to what "ready" means, but the reviewer will read the ticket description and determine what further information is needed (called "refinement" before it can be worked on by a developer.
+   This process is mostly driven by experience and so there is no hard-and-fast rule as to what "ready" means, but the reviewer will read the ticket description and determine what further information is needed (called "refinement") before it can be worked on by a developer.
 This could include:

    * UI designs